Reviews You Can Rely On

 When evaluating the frames, try on potential pairs with the helmet you'll wear while riding.
 Take it to the store if shopping in person.
 Low-riding helmets can be limiting with cycling shades, which tend to be larger on your face.
 Be sure to buckle your helmet as you would when riding to see how the straps fit over the bows of the glasses.
 Check how well they stay secure on your face by jumping.
 Carefully consider the comfort of the bows over your ears, especially while wearing your helmet, to make sure the fit is just right.

-Our cycling sunglasses review considers all the factors above and more.
+Our review of cycling sunglasses considers all the factors above and more.
 We detail which models performed best in which metric and how price and value factor in.
 Below, we chart the overall score of our cycling sunglass test suite, but the full review has much more detail to explore.

 Conclusion